A worldwide augmented reality monster spotting game begun in 2009.

 As well as the text message game, Free All Monsters! drew on the experience of some of my other mobile projects, including Genie, Echo - Butlins And Institute Of Physics, Five Trees Forest and going right back to City Poems.

-Free All Monsters! generated some media coverage in the summer of 2016.
+Free All Monsters! generated some media coverage in the summer of 2016, based on the obvious similarity to the newly-launched Pokemon Go.
 This is my favourite, from the BBC World Service Spanish site.

 I've no idea what the article says, but Libera a los monstruos sounds great.